-Microprogram preparation uses a sequence of software provided with the WCS.
+Microprogram preparation uses a sequence of software provided with the writable control store.
 First the program is written and assembled with a special assembler called MIDAS.
-Upon error-free assembly the code is run in a simulated environment which is completely independent of a WCS.
+Upon error-free assembly the code is run in a simulated environment which is completely independent of a writable control store.
 The ability to trace and correct the execution is available with the microsimulator.
 These first two steps can occur without a WCS.
 Then only when the microprograms are checked completely the code can be loaded in the WCS with the micro-utility program.
 In addition to loading the utility provides some diagnostics.
-These steps are depicted in figure 1-5.
+These steps are depicted in figure 1-5 "Steps for Realizing Microprograms".

-All the components of the microprogramming software were designed to operate both under operating systems, MOS and VORTEX, and as stand-alone programs on the Varian 70 or 620 series computers.
+All the components of the microprogramming software were designed to operate both under operating systems, MOS and VORTEX, and as stand-alone programs on the 620-series or 73 computers.
 Operating systems require a minimum configuration (see the manual for the particular operating system).
 Table 1-1 lists the hardware requirements for microprogramming software.